franny1615/FAFA.MAUI.IOS.IQKeyboardManager/README.md

             {
                 ios.FinishedLaunching((a, b) =>
                 {
-                    // disable MS Version do it doesn't interfere with IQKeyboardManager KeyboardAutoManagerScroll.Disconnect();
+                    // disable MS Version so it doesn't interfere with IQKeyboardManager KeyboardAutoManagerScroll.Disconnect();
                     IQKBW.EnableKB();